That Scary Death Card - What You Need to Know About This Terror of the Tarot

 Another example: I am terrified of sharks.
 Since I was a little kid, I had recurring nightmares about them.
-Jaws ever came out.
+BEFORE Jaws ever came out.
 (Yep.
 Dating myself there.)
 It's possible that I was a pirate and walked the plank in another life, but I can't prove that.
 I can be pretty calm walking through the aquarium and checking out the pretty fish.
 Even so, I'm just waiting for the moment when the glass shatters and those toothy buggers dive straight at me personally.
 Being afraid of sharks, somewhat sensible, right?
 After all, they ARE dangerous under the right conditions.
 Being afraid of sharks swimming up my drainpipe and attacking me in the bath?
 That's me.
 Let's forget that it's completely impossible.
 Imagine my horror when the Ghost Shark movie came out!

 Death on the other hand is very probable.

 Completely probable in fact.